egmncyln/react_wordy/README.md

-# Application Information
+# DEPRECATED

-Wordy is an app to study english words !
+This project is deprecated